DoublEffe/Admin/README.md

 ### Installation

 1. Create an account on Firebase
+   * after creating an acoount go to authentication section and abilitate it then abilitate email/password.
+In the settings section get id projects and key api web.
-2. Create an account on Atlas Mongo DB
+3. Create an account on Atlas Mongo DB
+   * create new cluster then new database, click on connect choose driver then c#/.net install the driver with dotnet and get the connectionUri string.
-3. Obtain your ip and the Raspberry Pi one
+5. Obtain your ip and the Raspberry Pi one
-4. Save your data obtained in previous points on env file
+6. Save your data obtained in previous points on env file
+   * put every info obtained in the right section.

-5. Run the web page local
+8. Run the web page local
   ```sh
   dotnet run
   ```